 Even though you are allowed to put full size toiletry bottles in your checked luggage we would recommend you to buy travel size toiletries or just fill reusable travel bottles.

-Don’t forget to pack travel essentials, such as sleep mask, earplugs, water bottle, power bank, warm socks, hand sanitiser, wet wipes, snacks etc., in your carry on!
-Read more about travel essentials and what to pack in hand luggage here.
+Don’t forget to pack travel essentials, such as sleep mask, earplugs, water bottle, power bank, warm socks, hand sanitiser, wet wipes, snacks etc., in your carry on.

 Get yourself a digital luggage scale with a tape measure, so you can also measure your bag once it has been packed!